carolinapowers/carolinapowers/README.md

 ---

 > **Empathy is a product engineer’s greatest strength.
-When kindness shapes the way we work, the result is more than clean code—it’s a better product, a stronger team, and a place where people can truly thrive.**
+When kindness shapes the way we work, the result is more than clean code - it’s a better product, a stronger team, and a place where people can truly thrive.**

 ---